Carrawburgh Roman Fort

 The well was discovered in 1876 by miners.
 It was excavated by John Clayton, who owned the land and John Collingwood Bruce, the original author of Hadrian’s Wall Handbook

 13487 coins were found 4 gold, 184 silver and the balance bronze.
-Others has thought to have disappeared at the time of the discovery 3000 coins were melted down and cast as an eagle for Collingwood Bruce.
-The coins are in the British museum.
+Others are thought to have disappeared at the time of the discovery 3000 coins were melted down and cast as an eagle for Collingwood Bruce.
+The coins are in the British Museum.

-In addition2 slabs dedicated to Coventina, 10 alters dedicated to Coventina and Minerva, some blank alters 2 incense burners and many other offerings, which can now be seen in the Clayton Museum at Chesters Roman Fort.
+In addition, slabs are dedicated to Coventina, 10 alters are dedicated to Coventina and Minerva, some blank alters 2 incense burners and many other offerings, which can now be seen in the Clayton Museum at Chesters Roman Fort.

 The well supplied the fort with water.